Sabo2560/Sabo2560/README.md

 - 👋 Hi, I’m @Saad
 - 👀 I’m interested in ... music and solving issues
-- 🌱 I’m currently learning Java JEE VueJS and Laravel
+- 🌱 I’m currently learning Java / Selenium Web Automation
-- 💞️ I’m looking to collaborate on new projects !
+- 💞️ I’m looking to collaborate on new Software automation projects !
 - 📫 How to reach me Linkdin

 <!---